eahefnawy/dakatrety.com/README.md

 # dakatrety.com
-dakatrety.com - A web app that lets university students rate their professors anonymously and publically.
+dakatrety.com - A web app for students to rate their professors anonymously and publicly.